What is Orkambi?

 Is Orkambi available in the UK?

-- Orkambi is currently only prescribed to people on compassionate grounds.
-Compassionate use means that Vertex Pharmaceuticals provide the drug to people who fulfill a number of criteria.
+Compassionate use means that Vertex Pharmaceuticals provide the drug to people who fulfil a number of criteria.
 Contact your clinician for more information on compassionate use.

 What effect does Orkambi have?